wikimedia/mediawiki-services-eventstreams/README.md

 EventSource implementation on receipt of the `id` field in the SSE events.
 It should be an array of `{topic, partition, offsets}` objects.
 Each of these will be used for subscription at a particular point in each topic.
 This allows EventSources connections to auto-resume if they lose their connection to the EventStreams service.
+If you need to specify different timestamps for each of the topic-partitions in your requested streams, you may choose to set the `timestamp` field in the Last-Event-ID object entry.
+This will be used for that topic-partition to query Kafka for the offset associated with the timestamp.
+If no offset is found, the topic-partition assignment will begin from the end.

 See the [KafkaSSE README](https://github.com/wikimedia/kafkasse#kafkasse) for more information on how `Last-Event-ID` works.